 All applicants must submit:

-- $250 non-refundable deposit (per animal) before move-in or obtaining the pet
+- Non-refundable deposit (per animal) before move-in or obtaining the pet

-- $35 a month fee (per animal) is added to the standard rental amount
+- A monthly fee (per animal) is added to the standard rental amount

 By collecting a deposit, you are safeguarding your investment from pet damages and creating a budget, in the event, that you may need to make pet-related repairs.